What Are Dividends? Here’s How They Work

 4. Scrip Dividend

-When a company that typically gives dividends lacks the cash to issue their dividend, it can print a scrip dividend.
+When a company that typically gives dividends lacks the cash to issue dividends, it can print a scrip dividend.
 A scrip dividend is a certificate from the company that allows the investor to redeem the certificate for shares or future dividends.

 5. Liquidating Dividend

-When a company is going through the business liquidation process, or winding down of its business, it may issue a liquidation dividend.
-A liquidation dividend is a terminal dividend to distribute the remaining cash or assets to shareholders.
+When a company is going through the business liquidation process or winding down its business, it may issue a liquidation dividend.
+A liquidation dividend is a terminal dividend that distributes the remaining cash or assets to shareholders.

 6. Property Dividend